 Doctor Patient Communication with One-on-One Analysis

-A cornerstone of successful treatment is a good doctor patient relationship.
-During one-on-one analysis, where underlying issues are explored and worked through, a one-on-one analysis between doctor and patient is part of a comprehensive diagnostic evaluation.
+A cornerstone of successful treatment is a good doctor-patient relationship.
+During one-on-one analysis, underlying issues are explored and worked through.
+This type of analysis between doctor and patient is typically part of a comprehensive diagnostic evaluation.

-Let's explore what patients want, the roles doctors and patients play during one-on-one analysis, different models of doctor patient relationships, and the importance of doctor patient communication.
-By understanding and using these concepts, one-on-one analysis can be hugely beneficial to people in treatment and lead to successful recovery.
+Let's explore what patients want, the roles doctors and patients play during one-on-one analysis, different models of doctor-patient relationships, and the importance of doctor-patient communication.
+By understanding and using these concepts, one-on-one analysis can be hugely beneficial to treatment and lead to a successful recovery.

 The foundation of doctor care depends on good rapport and communication so that information can flow back and forth between doctor and patient.
 This flow includes important points crucial to effective care.
-When done within a good doctor patient relationship, it facilitates:1
+A good doctor-patient relationship can help:1

 What Patients Want in a Doctor

 Patients have certain expectations of their doctors.
 Each patient has certain convictions in various treatment methods as well as expectations about the outcome.
-Just as the symptoms differ from person to person for the same issues, so do their expectations.
-It's key to a successful doctor patient relationship for the doctor to determine what a patient wants in his or her doctor.
+Just as the symptoms differ from person to person for the same issues, so do expectations.
+It's key to a successful doctor-patient relationship for the doctor to determine what a patient wants in his or her doctor.

 What Do Patients Say They Want?